yaowang2026-cloud/Machine-Learning-with-PySpark-Recommender-System/README.md

 ![PCA projection of 2,000 products across five K-means clusters; cluster 1 is separated on the first component, while several other groups overlap.](assets/product-clusters.png)

-*Re-rendered from the notebook’s embedded Plotly data.
-All coordinates, product IDs, cluster assignments, and cluster colors are preserved; the layout and title are reformatted for readability.
-Legend counts are calculated from the saved plot.
-The original title mentions recently viewed products, but the saved figure contains no separate browsing-history markers.*

 | Cluster ID | Products in saved plot | Share of plotted catalog |
 | --- | ---: | ---: |